Every investor wants to earn a reasonable rate of return.

 The borrower doesn’t have to go through a lengthy loan approval process.
 The application process is simplified, and decisions are made quickly.
 The lender earns a return, based on a share of the interest rate charged to the borrower.

-As an example, Upstart states that the average 3-year loan has an annual percentage rate of 20%, and that over 478,000 loans have been originated on the site.
+As an example, Upstart states that the average 3-year loan has an annual percentage rate of 20%, and that over 478,000 loans have originated on the site.
 P2P lenders can earn annual returns from 6 to 10%.

 These are unsecured loans, and there is a risk of default by a borrower.
 Upstart’s default rate is between 4% and 9%.
 Fortunately, you can spread your risk by investing a small dollar amount in a number of different loans.